0xPolygonID/tutorials/mkdocs/docs/wallet/identity/api/restore-identity.md

 The role of `restoreIdentity()` is to restore an `IdentityEntity` for an Integrator and then storing it on the SDK.
 The identifier and private key that this function generates are used by the Integrator every time it needs to interact with the Identity using the SDK.
 The `PrivateIdentityEntity` is restored from the secret and represents an identity.

-So, in the nutshell, `restoreIdentity()` restores and stores an identity on the SDK and returns the `PrivateIdentityEntity` object to the integrator to be able to operate with the identity.
+Hence `restoreIdentity()` restores and stores an identity on the SDK and returns the `PrivateIdentityEntity` object to the integrator to be able to operate with the identity.